CptMgm/reverseturing/README.md

 1. Enter your name
 2. Read the intro screens
 3. See overview of AIs, enable sound & microphone and click start play
-4. Game starts: Convince the AIs that you're human through conversation
+4. Game starts: There are 4 AIs and the Human (user), they all want to convince each other they are the human.
+In a Q&A round, everyone tries to prove they are human (user goes last)
-5. Vote on who you think is human (you can't vote for yourself)
+5. After Q&A round, Everyone votes on who you think is human (you can't vote for yourself)
 6. Win if you get the most votes!

 ## Game logic/flow (after intro & setup screens)